Green-Software-Foundation/sci/Software_Carbon_Intensity/Appendix_A.md

 However, we may not be able to apply this uniformly for all software.
 Software varies by architecture , environment, hosting type (dedicated infrastructure vs shared infrastructure vs serverless ) and the implementation of SRE monitoring for SCI varies by these factors .We will discuss these factors below:

 1) Architecture of Software
 Different application architectures need monitoring differently.
-Consider for example the following workloads:
+Consider, for example, the following workloads:

 	1) Web based multi-tier application or Long running process deployed on either cloud or on-premise
 	2) Mobile app connecting to backend APIs on cloud or on-premise